-Wife of Delta Governor and founder, You Matter Charity Foundation, Deaconess Tobore Oborevwori has called on stakeholders in the health sector to support the MORE Agenda of Governor Oborevwori led-administration in providing quality healthcare for Deltans.
+Wife of Delta Governor and founder, You Matter Charity Foundation, Deaconess Tobore Oborevwori has called on stakeholders in the health sector to support the MORE Agenda of Governor Oborevwori’s administration in providing quality healthcare for Deltans.

-Deaconess Oborevwori made this call on Wednesday, November 1, 2023, when a delegation from the State Ministry of Health and representatives of Hepatitis B Foundation and Hepatitis B Advocacy Group paid her a courtesy visit at Government house, Asaba.
+Deaconess Oborevwori made this call on Wednesday, November 1, 2023, when a delegation from the State Ministry of Health and representatives of Hepatitis B Foundation and Hepatitis B Advocacy Group paid her a courtesy visit at the Government House, Asaba.

-The governor’s wife while urging the medical teams to support the healthcare programs of her pet project and the MORE Agenda of Governor Oborevwori which is centered on the welfare of Deltans, assured to push the campaign on preventive measures against viral hepatitis.
+The governor’s wife while urging the medical teams to support the healthcare programs captured in her pet project and in the MORE Agenda centred on the welfare of Deltans, assured to champion the campaign on preventive measures against viral hepatitis in the state.

 “I have listened to your speech and I am glad we are on the same page.
-My pet project the You Matter Charity Foundation where everybody is somebody, is poised in making sure Deltans are healthy.
+My pet project the You Matter Charity Foundation where everybody is somebody, is poised to make sure Deltans are healthy.
 With our programs on healthcare, I am convinced that a large number of persons will be given medical attention.
 We can work together to achieve this goal.

 “I am also glad that you are familiar with the M.O.R.
-E. agenda of my dear Husband His Excellency, Rt.
+E. agenda of my dear Husband, His Excellency, Rt.
 Hon.
 Sheriff Oborevwori.
-My humble request is that you give more support to this people oriented programs of the Governor for the good of all Deltans”, Deaconess Oborevwori stated.
+My humble request is that you give more support to these people-oriented programs of the Governor for the good of all Deltans”, Deaconess Oborevwori stated.

-She further commended the Hepatitis B Foundation and other institutions for researches in the development of preventive vaccines against viral hepatitis.
+She further commended the Hepatitis B Foundation and other institutions for sustained research in the development of preventive vaccines against viral hepatitis.